 “We pulled up to the water hole in the heat of the day.
 Zebra, impala, and giraffe trickled down to the dry river bed to get a sip of the last bit of water remaining.
 Little did they know there was a thirsty threat lurking beneath the murky green water.
 A sizable crocodile slowly tried to gain a position close to the edge of the water without revealing itself to its prey.
 We watched for over an hour as the crocodile hunted along the bank.
 Although his efforts went unrewarded, it was one of the most exciting experiences of my life!” – Christi

-“When I was 17 years old, before leaving for college, I joined my friend and her family on a safari in Kenya.
+“When I was 17 years old, before leaving for college, I joined my friend and her family on an African safari in Kenya.
 This Maasai warrior showed me his seme, the versatile sword he always carries with him.
 He shared with me his own traditional coming-of-age experience of hunting a lion solo.
 Due to the dwindling lion populations and hunting restrictions imposed by the government, this rite of passage has shifted to allow youth to earn status by competing in a Maasai Olympic event instead.” – Alexis

 “I captured this picture from my room at Olonana at sunset.
 The skies are incredibly expressive with each minute telling a different story.
 The vibrant colors and the silhouettes of a stork and Egyptian Geese are a reminder of the beauty all around when on safari.” – Trista

-For more safari photography tips, check out this post.
+For more African safari photography tips, check out this post.
 For more stunning images, be sure to follow us on Instagram.
 When you’re ready to try your hand at photographing animals in the wild, we’re here to help you get there.
 Contact your designer to plan your own African safari.